nicholasohjj/nus_aircon/README.md

 ## Notes

-- Sessions are in-memory — state is lost on restart.
+- Bot sessions and payment sessions are in-memory — state is lost on restart.
 Payment sessions expire after 10 minutes; bot sessions after 15 minutes.
+The user store (saved meter IDs) is SQLite-backed and persists across restarts.
 - Card details are RSA-encrypted in the browser before being sent to the server.
 The server never sees plaintext card numbers or CVVs.
 - The cp2nus flow distinguishes between the top-level `netsMid` (`UMID_xxx`) and `paymtNetsMid` (acquiring MID from `paymtSvcInfoList[0]`).
 Using the wrong MID will cause the payment to fail silently.
 - Minimum top-up: **$6.00 SGD** · Maximum: **$50.00 SGD**
 - The website entry point (`/app/`) and the Telegram Mini App use the same Express routes and React pages — no separate codepaths.
+- Top-ups can be disabled at runtime with `/topupoff` (owner command) or at startup with `TOPUP_DISABLED=true`.
+Users in an active top-up session when the flag is set will have their session reset and see the maintenance message.